 Fradine Kipnis received her Bachelors of Science in Psychology from Loyola University of Chicago and obtained her Masters in Community Counseling from Northeastern Illinois University.
-She is a Licensed Professional Counselor as well as a Crisis Counselor with Crisis Text Line where she works with all age and demographic populations.
+She is a Licensed Professional Counselor and a Certified Clinical Trauma Specialist.

 Fradine has experience working with children, teenagers and adults presenting with a variety of symptoms.
 She has worked in multiple clinical settings including private practice, universities and hospitals.
 In addition to her therapy skills, Fradine is comfortable incorporating into her treatment plan an assortment of assessments and inventories that she administers and interprets for additional clinical information when needed.

 Fradine’s clinical interests include: depression, anxiety, relationship conflict, marital distress, self-esteem, life coaching, life transitions, suicidal ideation, career counseling, stress, divorce, codependency, grief and women’s issues.

 Fradine is truly passionate about helping individuals, as well as couples and families to get to a better place in their lives.
 She applies the most effective counseling techniques offered through Cognitive Behavioral Therapy, as well as others that bring evidenced based results.
 Realizing that every person, couple or family is unique and requires a custom treatment plan, she will incorporate what is best for your specific situation.
 Fradine also utilizes techniques from Person Centered Therapy, Parts Therapy, Positive Psychology, Mindfulness, Solution Focused and Emotionally Focused Therapy, when appropriate with her patients.